Poltergeist Video: Home Security Cameras Show Child Fleeing From Supposed Supernatural Activity

 “After the first staged wind blow and the girl running away, I’m pretty sure (someone) steps in and attaches string to the objects and the table, before filming commences.”

 There are obvious pauses in the poltergeist video, especially noticeable during the second half.
 A blog post on the Vigilantes says it’s “quite easy” to set up a staged poltergeist video.
-Author of the post, Hayley Stevens, along with another member of the British Anomalistic Research Society (BARsoc), set out to debunk another poltergeist video that was shared by a mother who lives in the Warwickshire, England, city of Coventry.
+The author of the post, Hayley Stevens, along with another member of the British Anomalistic Research Society (BARsoc), set out to debunk another poltergeist video that was shared by a mother who lives in the Warwickshire, England, city of Coventry.
 That poltergeist video was uploaded to YouTube in 2011 and also went viral, with thousands of views.
 Comments also claim fakery, even though the mother, along with her two children, were allegedly not home when the poltergeist activity was captured.

 Real or fake?
 This #CCTV footage shows a poltergeist terrorising an office block in Manchester.https://t.co/YT6G2sv5rP